 Honors Service Learning

-Honors Service Learning classes are Honors classes where the Honors component involves service learning.
-Students can graduate with a special Honors Service Learning Designation with 4 Honors Service Learning Courses; otherwise, the Honors Service Learning Courses count toward regular Honors credits.
+Honors Service Learning Classes are classes in which the Honors module emcompasses service learning.
+Students can graduate with a distinct Honors Service Learning Designation with 4 Honors Service Learning Courses; otherwise, the Honors Service Learning Courses count toward regular Honors credits.

 Service Learning Registration Form and Packets